 From the above comparison and discussion, we have seen that both the building materials have advantages and disadvantages of their own.
 Wall putty has many plus points against POP.
-In another hand, POP designs bring their delicacy and sophistication to our home.
+In another hand, POP designs bring their delicacy and sophistication to our homes.

-Gypsum POP has limited uses which include coating the interior walls, false ceiling, and architectural designs.
+Gypsum POP has limited uses which include coating the interior walls, false ceilings, and architectural designs.
 Wall putty also can do the same and also be used to fill the cracks, which gives a smooth finish to the walls.

 Wall putty has greater strength more compressive strength and tensile and have more binding property.
-POP material is environmentally friendly and it can reduce the temperature of indoor rooms and acts as an insulator.
+POP material is environmentally friendly and can reduce the temperature of indoor rooms and acts as an insulator.

 So when it comes to making a choice, one can choose as per their interior design needs.
 Above all, it is about style and durability which are needed in every home renovation.